kochakornTH/THONGTHUMMACHART_KOCHAKORN_WerkStudent_Python/README.md

     - (suggest: ‘INV\_\<YYYYMMDD\_HHMM\>')
 3. Copy ‘\_OCR’ folder into working folder (it SHOULD NOT in the batch folder).
 4. Complie via command line
-    - 4.1 Open Command line program
+    (a) Open Command line program
-    - 4.2 Change directory to ‘app’ folder in the working folder
-    - 4.3 Compile python script with
+    (b) Change directory to ‘app’ folder in the working folder (c) Compile python script with
 ```
 python _main.py <PATH_which_contains_production_batch_folder> <PATH_of-_OCR> <Batch_Name>
 ```